 Studies have shown that neurotoxins can shorten the life span of nerve cells.
 These toxins have been linked to brain disorders, neurodegenerative diseases such as Alzheimer’s, Huntington’s, and Parkinson’s, and can cause serious reactions including migraines, insomnia, asthma, depression, anxiety, aggression, chronic fatigue, and even ALS.
 Neurotoxins may be partially responsible for the swelling numbers of children diagnosed with ADHD and autism.

-Known neurotoxins are allowed by the FDA in the food we eat and water we drink.
+Known neurotoxins are allowed by the FDA in the food we eat and the water we drink.
 Because their bodies and brains are still developing, children are the most vulnerable to neurotoxins.
-It’s hard to avoid neurotoxins, but it is possible with some effort and education.
+It’s hard to avoid neurotoxins, but it is possible to limit your exposure with some effort and education.

 You Have to Read Labels